 Access to all transit stops located within the project limits shall be maintained unless otherwise directed by the Plans or the Engineer.
-Maintaining access shall include maintaining an area for the transit vehicle and also an accessible path for pedestrians to safely access the transit stop.
+Maintaining access to the transit stop shall include maintaining an area for the transit vehicle to stop to pick-up and drop-off passengers and also an accessible path for pedestrians to safely access the transit stop.